donkirkby/active-record-oracle-ids-bug/README.md

 *each script* must connect as the DEV user, otherwise the tables are created as the SYS user.

+If you want to browse the database, follow these steps:

+1. Click on the SQL Developer icon, and the Create Connection button.
+2. Type a connection name, such as "freedb1".
+3. Type username "dev" and password "dev".
+4. Check the Save Password checkbox.
+5. Change the connection type to TNS.
+6. Click the Test button.
+If that passes, click the Connect button.

 If you want to add other Ruby gems, add them to the `Gemfile`, then rebuild the container.
 If you want to play with ActiveRecord and the Sinatra web server together, try my [Active Sinatra] project.